What makes an indoor navigation project or partnership successful? We talked to 10 top solution providers in the space to find out.

 "There is great importance in laying out a concrete deployment plan in advance and agreeing on the responsibilities of each party before the actual installation day.
 We have seen some bad situations occur because of a lack of communication."

 "Also, an uneven distribution of beacons in the venue could be another source of problems including serious issues for some types of positioning algorithms.
-This is why we focused so hard on our fingerprinting methods."
+This is why we focused so hard on our fingerprinting methods at indoor navigation technology."

 "One of our biggest learnings is that projects can only be realized when a real Return on Investment is identified.
 Otherwise, even though it may be an interesting use case, chances are high that the project won’t be funded."

 "In cases such as our High Point Market project deployment, indoor positioning is able to add significant value to the venue and event for all involved parties - visitors are easily able to find their way around, buyers can increase traffic to their booth, and event managers are able to obtain valuable analytical location data.
 Lots of time and money can be saved, experiences improved, and data analyzed for future optimizations.
 Use cases like this are clearly backed by a substantial ROI."

 "Installing an IPS can be difficult in certain settings.
 For example, at trade fairs, you have to deal with short set-up periods which requires precise planning and consultations beforehand.
 When installing beacons in a space with lots of Wi-Fi signals, you have to pay attention to avoid interferences by not using the same channels which is tricky, as exhibitors are often configuring networks as they like."

 "Also, you have to take attenuation properties of different materials into account during installation and parameterization (e.g. wood or glass with low attenuation properties as opposed to metal or water with high attenuation properties)."